python/importlib_metadata/importlib_metadata/docs/index.rst

 ===============================

-``importlib_metadata`` is a library which provides an API for accessing an installed package's :pep:`metadata <566>`, such as its entry points or its top-level name.
+``importlib_metadata`` is a library which provides an API for accessing an installed package's metadata (see :pep:`566`), such as its entry points or its top-level name.
 This functionality intends to replace most uses of ``pkg_resources`` `entry point API`_ and `metadata API`_.
 Along with :mod:`importlib.resources` in Python 3.7 and newer (backported as :doc:`importlib_resources <importlib_resources:index>` for older